basemkhirat/dotapp-framework/manual/middlewares.md

 # Middlewares

-You can build your own middleware.
+Middleware is a layer to provide some authentication and authorization before the controller layer.

-In `middlewares` directory, create a file exports the function that returns the `express` middleware function.
+In `middlewares` directory, create a file exports a function that returns the `express` middleware function.

 As example we want to retrict user to specific permission `posts_manage`.